Ohio has plenty of German Shepherds in need, although they don’t have many breeds specific German Shepherd Rescues.

 The rescues on this page typically have at least a couple of German Shepherd or German Shepherd mixes available.

-By keeping up with these rescues, you have an excellent chance of finding the perfect German Shepherd for you in Ohio.
+By keeping up with these German Shepherd rescues in Ohio, you have an excellent chance of finding the perfect German Shepherd for you.

 1.)
 Dogs Hope German Shepherd and All Breed Rescue